-Test profiles are stored on the device.
+- Test profiles: stored on the device.
 Test profiles can be imported and exported to share between devices.

-Test results are stored in volatile memory and are cleared if the power is cycled.
+- Test results: stored in volatile memory and are cleared if the power is cycled.
 Up to 1000 sets of results can be kept.
 The test results are stored in a circular buffer.
 If the results storage is full, then the oldest result set is automatically cleared to make room for the new test result set.

 The main user interface displays two general sections: The Control section to configure the Advanced Cable Tester, control the active test profile, and initiate testing.
 The Results section which displays an overview of any available test reports, in addition to allowing you to manage the individual reports.

 *Stack* (Menu): This drop-down menu provides quick access to the various management features of the Advanced Cable Tester Application: Profile management, User Management, Device Information, Test Log, and Logout.
 Which features are available will depend on the user's role.